RobustBench/robustbench/README.md

 <!-- <p align="center"><img src="images/aa_robustness_vs_reported.png" height="260">  <img src="images/aa_robustness_vs_standard.png" height="260"></p> -->
 <p align="center"><img src="images/plots_analysis_jsons.png" width="800"></p>

 ## FAQ

-**Q**: Wait, how does this leaderboard differ from the [AutoAttack leaderboard](https://github.com/fra31/auto-attack)? 🤔 \
+**Q**: How does RobustBench leaderboard differ from the [AutoAttack leaderboard](https://github.com/fra31/auto-attack)? 🤔 \
-**A**: The [AutoAttack leaderboard](https://github.com/fra31/auto-attack) is maintained simultaneously with the `RobustBench` L2 / Linf leaderboards by [Francesco Croce](https://github.com/fra31/), and all the changes to either of them will be synchronized (given that the 3 restrictions on the models are met for the `RobustBench` leaderboard).
-One can see the current L2 / Linf `RobustBench` leaderboard as a continuously updated fork of the [AutoAttack leaderboard](https://github.com/fra31/auto-attack) extended by adaptive evaluations, Model Zoo, clear restrictions on the models we accept, and a new leaderboard for common corruptions.
-And in the future, we will extend `RobustBench` with other threat models and potentially with a different standardized attack if it's shown to perform better than AutoAttack.
+**A**: The [AutoAttack leaderboard](https://github.com/fra31/auto-attack) was the starting point of RobustBench.
+Now only the [RobustBench leaderboard](https://robustbench.github.io/) is actively maintained.

-**Q**: Wait, how is it different from [robust-ml.org](https://www.robust-ml.org/)? 🤔 \
+**Q**: How is RobustBench different from [robust-ml.org](https://www.robust-ml.org/)? 🤔 \
 **A**: [robust-ml.org](https://www.robust-ml.org/) focuses on *adaptive* evaluations, but we provide a **standardized benchmark**.
-Adaptive evaluations are great (e.g., see [Tramer et al., 2020](https://arxiv.org/abs/2002.08347)) but very time consuming and not standardized.
-Instead, we argue that one can estimate robustness accurately *without* adaptive attacks but for this one has to introduce some restrictions on the considered models.
+Adaptive evaluations have been very useful (e.g., see [Tramer et al., 2020](https://arxiv.org/abs/2002.08347)) but they are also very time-consuming and not standardized by definition.
+Instead, we argue that one can estimate robustness accurately mostly *without* adaptive attacks but for this one has to introduce some restrictions on the considered models.
+However, we do welcome adaptive evaluations and we are always interested in showing the best known robust accuracy.

 **Q**: How is it related to libraries like `foolbox` / `cleverhans` / `advertorch`? 🤔 \
 **A**: These libraries provide implementations of different *attacks*.
 Besides the standardized benchmark, **`RobustBench`**